churchmanlab/nano-COP/README.md

 - Scripts used to make each figure in the manuscript
 - Additional scripts to make datasets required for the figure scripts
 - Scripts to make the annotation files that are not supplied

+Link to our pre-print for more details on the nano-COP method: https://www.biorxiv.org/content/10.1101/611020v2